TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SystemLog/Index.rst

          the event was.
 Here type and action values are arranged hierarchically (type on first level, action on second level):

+         |

          - 1 : :code:`\TYPO3\CMS\Core\DataHandling\DataHandler` ("TYPO3 Core Engine" where database records are
            manipulated)

-           - Action values are for new, updated, copy, move, delete etc.
+           - Action values are:

+             - 0 = no category

+             - 1 = new record

+             - 2 = update record

+             - 3 = delete record

+             - 4 = move record

+             - 5 = check/evaluate

          - 2 : "tce\_file" (File handling in fileadmin/ and absolute filemounts)